 Also with OBD1 each car maker used their own codes and definitions for identifying failures in the computerized engine management system.
 This made it difficult for auto mechanics servicing multiple vehicle brands.

 The body contains the airbag system codes including all discriminating crash sensors, clock spring and the air bag deployment module.
-The chassis includes the ABS codes as well as suspension codes if the vehicle is equipped with active suspension.
+The chassis includes the automatic traction control and ABS codes.
+You'll find suspension codes also if the vehicle is equipped with active suspension.

 The powertrain includes the transmission and engine codes.
 This is by far the most common system to set computer trouble codes.
 The first digit of the diagnostic trouble code denotes the origin of the code.
 Check engine light codes authored by the Society of automotive engineers or, SAE are identified by zero.